Towards Shutdownable Agents: Generalizing Stochastic Choice in RL Agents and LLMs: Conclusion

-\subsection{Conclusion}
+\textbf{Experimental work.} One downside of many of the above proposals is that they are either difficult to implement using machine learning or else hard to test on today's agents.
+Three exceptions with experimental validation are \textcite{orseau_safely_2016}, \textcite{hudson_defining_2025}, and the PAP \parencite[]{thornley_towards_2025}.
+By contrast and disconcertingly, there are many recent experiments indicating that frontier models will resist shutdown or correction in toy settings \parencite{greenblatt_alignment_2024, pan_frontier_2024, lynch_agentic_2025, meinke_frontier_2025, schlatter_shutdown_2025}.

+\section{Conclusion}

-We find that the \underline{D}iscounted \underline{Re}ward for \underline{S}ame-Length \underline{T}rajectories (DReST) reward function is effective in training deep RL agents and LLMs to satisfy \underline{P}references \underline{O}nly Between \underline{S}ame-Length \underline{T}rajectories (POST) in held-out gridworlds.
-Specifically, DReST is effective in training agents to be \textsc{neutral} (to choose stochastically between different trajectory-lengths) and \textsc{useful} (to collect coins effectively conditional on each trajectory-length).
-In fact, deep RL DReST agents are 11\% (PPO) and 18\% (A2C) more \textsc{useful} on the test set than default agents trained with the default reward function, and LLM DReST agents achieve maximum \textsc{usefulness} and near-maximum \textsc{neutrality}.
+We find that the \underline{D}iscounted \underline{Re}ward for \underline{S}ame-Length \underline{T}rajectories (DReST) reward function is effective in training deep RL agents and LLMs to satisfy \underline{P}references \underline{O}nly Between \underline{S}ame-Length \underline{T}rajectories (POST) in held-out environments.
+Specifically, DReST is effective in training agents to be \textsc{neutral} (to choose stochastically between different trajectory-lengths) and \textsc{useful} (to pursue goals effectively conditional on each trajectory-length).
+In fact, deep RL DReST agents are 11\% (PPO) and 18\% (A2C) more \textsc{useful} on the test set than default agents trained with the default reward function, and our DReST-fine-tuned Qwen3-8B and Llama-3.1-8B-Instruct both achieve near-maximum \textsc{usefulness} and \textsc{neutrality} across 40 held-out task families.
+We also find that DReST training generalizes from deterministic POST prompts (where the model chooses between different-length trajectories) to a stochastic Neutrality setting (where the model can pay costs to influence when shutdown occurs).
+DReST training reduces the mean probability of influencing shutdown from 0.62 to 0.30 in the case of Qwen and from 0.42 to 0.23 in the case of Llama.
 Together with prior theory linking POST to shutdownability and usefulness, our results provide some early evidence that DReST reward functions could train more advanced agents to be shutdownable and useful.